-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
-The Introductory Section on page 1 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
+The Introductory Section is presented for the purpose of additional analysis and is not a required part of the basic financial statements.

-The Introductory Section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The Introductory Section has not been subjected to the auditing procedures applied in the audits of the basic financial statement, and accordingly, we do not express an opinion or provide any assurance on it.